MonkModeMan/ai-news-curation-site/astro-site/src/content/posts/2025-06-20-no-gpu-left-behind-unlocking-efficiency-with-co-located-vllm-in-trl-885911.md

 Skip HTTP Communication: No need for REST API calls or networking — vLLM runs inline with the training loop, avoiding overhead and latency.
 Torchrun Compatibility: Works seamlessly with torchrun
-, so it&#39;s easy to scale across nodes with minimal config changes.TP and DP Support: Compatible with Tensor Parallelism and Data Parallelism, making it suitable for large-scale training runs.
+, so it's easy to scale across nodes with minimal config changes.TP and DP Support: Compatible with Tensor Parallelism and Data Parallelism, making it suitable for large-scale training runs.
 SPMD Execution Pattern: Uses a Single Program, Multiple Data (SPMD) model, where each GPU runs its own instance of the engine in sync.
 Ideal for distributed multi-GPU, multi-node setups.
 Simplified Deployment: You no longer need to maintain a separate server script — vLLM is launched and controlled directly inside your training job.
 Enhanced Throughput: By avoiding idle GPUs and eliminating inter-process communication, the system delivers faster training and generation, especially important in online learning setups like GRPO.